The test setup

 The test system, clean from its third distilled-water flush after a test.

 Understanding the test methods is vital to understanding the results of a test, as well as allowing maximum repeatability.
 Here at bit-tech

 we strive to make our tests fair, unbiased, and repeatable by anyone with the time or inclination to do so.
 The following methods and assumptions were used in this test:

 The test setup is built in a climate controlled room free of unnecessary foot traffic.
 Once assembled, the system was started on air cooling and the operating system (Windows Vista) was patched fully.
 Speedfan

 was used to measure the temperature of the CPU cores before, during and after testing as prescribed below.
 Ambient temperatures were also taken from a digital thermometer on the wall approximately one metre from the test setup.

-Upon completion of this, the test was restarted from scratch.
 Results were averaged amongst the two runs to develop the reported findings on the next page.